 In early May 1915, several New York newspapers published a warning by the German embassy in Washington that Americans traveling on British or Allied ships in war zones did so at their own risk.
 The announcement was placed on the same page as an advertisement for the imminent sailing of the British-owned Lusitania ocean liner from New York to Liverpool.
 On May 7, the Lusitania was torpedoed without warning by a German submarine just off the coast of Ireland.
 Of the nearly 2,000 passengers, 1,201 were killed, including 128 Americans.

-In late March, Germany sank four more U.S. merchant ships, and on April 2, President Wilson appeared before Congress and called for a declaration of war against Germany.
+In late March of 1917, Germany sank four more U.S. merchant ships, and on April 2, President Wilson appeared before Congress and called for a declaration of war against Germany.
 On April 4, the Senate voted 82 to six to declare war against Germany.
 Two days later, the House of Representatives endorsed the declaration by a vote of 373 to 50, and America formally entered World War I.